Trapped state at a dislocation in a weak magnetomechanical topological insulator: Introduction

 Let us illustrate these properties in a simple limit.
-All WTIs can be generated by stacking lower-dimensional strong TIs into a periodic array.
-As an example, we take strong 1D TIs aligned along the $x$-direction (Fig.~\ref{fig:Concept}a) and stack them in the $y$-direction with equal spacing (Fig.~\ref{fig:Concept}b).
-This construction generates a set of lattice lines, the 1D TI chains, parameterized by a reciprocal vector ${\bf{G}}$ that is orthogonal to the chains, and sets a stacking direction.
-The resulting WTI is protected by whichever internal symmetries required to protect the 1D strong TI, and by lattice translation symmetry in the stacking direction.
+All WTIs can be generated by stacking lower-dimensional strong TIs into a periodic array \cite{fu2007topological}.
+As an example, we take copies of a strong 1D TI aligned along the $x$-direction (Fig.~\ref{fig:Concept}a) and stack them in the $y$-direction with equal spacing (Fig.~\ref{fig:Concept}b).
+This construction generates a set of lattice lines, the 1D TI chains, parameterized by a reciprocal vector ${\bf{G}}$ that is orthogonal to the chains, and sets a stacking direction (${\bf G} = (2\pi/a) \, \hat{v}$ for stacking in the direction of unit vector $\hat{v}$ in real space, where $a$ is the lattice constant).
+The resulting WTI is protected by whichever internal symmetries required to protect the 1D strong TI as well as by lattice translation symmetry in the stacking direction.
 Although the WTI phase remains stable when the 1D chains are coupled in the stacking direction, we can identify any interesting topological properties in the limit when the chains remain decoupled.
-The 1D TIs have end states, and therefore, the resulting WTI will have edge states comprised of the stacked 1D end states on edges parallel to the $y$-axis, but not on edges parallel to the $x$-axis; this illustrates the surface anisotropy.
-If the 1D TI has a quantized electromagnetic property then the WTI will typically exhibit the same property, but with a coefficient that depends on the number of layers in the ${\bf{G}}$ direction.
+We note that in our experiments the coupling is always nonzero, however, for the sake of clarity we first illustrate these phenomena in {this} decoupled limit.
+The 1D TIs have end states, {as a result of which} the resulting 2D WTI will have edge states comprised of the stacked 1D end states on edges parallel to the $y$-axis.
+However, it will not have edge states on edges parallel to the $x$-axis, which illustrates the surface anisotropy \cite{fu2007topological}.
+If the 1D TI has a quantized electromagnetic property then the WTI will typically exhibit the same property, but with a coefficient that depends on the number of layers in the ${\bf{G}}$ direction \cite{franz2013topological}.